-It’s been really warm for a few days, so it’s time to go back to refreshing treats with this Creamy Lemon Ice Cream!
-The weather isn’t a problem for me, I can have ice cream at any time of the year.
-It has become one of my biggest hobbies to make ice cream and I love to experiment with my ice cream maker using different ingredients each time.
+warm hot for a few days, so it’s time for refreshing treats like this Creamy Lemon Ice Cream!
+The weather doesn’t matter for me, I can have ice cream at any time of the year.
+It has become one of my biggest hobbies to make ice cream so far and I love to experiment with my ice cream maker using different ingredients each time.

-Lemon ice cream is one of the most common ice creams in my hometown, Tarsus.
-I remember there was a travelling ice cream vendor in our neighborhood selling just three types of ice cream; Turkish plain ice cream, chocolate ice cream and lemon ice cream.
+Lemon ice cream is one of the most common ice cream flavors in my hometown, Tarsus.
+I remember there was an ice cream vendor in our neighborhood selling just three flavors of ice cream; Turkish plain ice cream, chocolate ice cream and lemon ice cream.
 I just couldn’t decide which one was my favorite, so I used to buy one dollop from each one every day in summer.
 That’s why I wanted to try each one with my new device.
+All three recipes turned out so good and I will be making them even in winter.
+If you love to make ice cream from scratch, you need to check those recipes too!

 Creamy and tangy lemon ice cream with loads of lemon zest and juice.